 The cheapest car insurance in South Dakota

-Affordable coverage for South Dakota drivers
+Minimum coverage for South Dakota drivers

+The cheapest auto insurance in South Dakota is minimum coverage.
 South Dakota law requires all drivers with a registered vehicle to carry personal liability and uninsured/underinsured motorist coverage.
 Minimum coverage insurance in South Dakota is represented as 25/50/25, which translates to $25,000 in bodily injury coverage per person, $50,000 in bodily injury coverage per accident and $25,000 in property damage coverage per accident.
 Uninsured motorists property damage coverage, which provides coverage for your car in the event that you are hit by an uninsured motorist, is not mandatory.

 It is recommended that drivers in South Dakota purchase coverage beyond the required amount if they are financially able to do so.
 In the event of an at-fault accident, if a driver’s financial responsibility exceeds their policy’s coverage limit, they become responsible for paying the remaining damages out of pocket.
 Talk to an agent to determine the most appropriate coverage level for your needs.